dirtbags/tanks/docs/running.md

 When I spin up a new tanks game, typically I run something like:

-    while sleep 60; do ./round.sh */; done
+    while sleep 60; do ./run-tanks */; done

-This assumes all your tanks directories are in the same place as `round.sh`.
+This assumes all your tanks directories are in the same place as `run-tanks`.